 Utility patents are further divided into five categories: a process, a machine, a manufacture, a composition of matter, or an improvement upon an existing idea.
 Because of the broad definition, utility patents account for nearly 90% of all those filed.
 Some ideas that could qualify for a utility patent include computer software, cosmetics, housewares, new chemical formulas, food inventions, biological inventions, and other manufactured goods.
 Once granted, utility patents protect the idea or invention for twenty years.

 Design patents cannot protect functional items, but may only cover purely ornamental or aesthetic items.
 For example, a design patent could cover each an IKEA chair, a new font, or designer sunglasses.
 Design patents protect a design from infringement for fourteen years.

 Sometimes individuals or businesses will infringe upon your patent rights whether unintentionally or deliberately, but through the help of a Houston patent attorney, you can stop the infringement and seek monetary compensation.
 However, if you are accused of patent infringement, the process can be drawn out and complicated without an experienced patent attorney by your side.

 Houston Patent Attorneys

-Filing for a patent is the best way to protect your ideas, but the process can be challenging without the help of a knowledgeable Houston patent attorney.
-The attorneys at Adair Myers Graves Stevenson can help you file for a patent, help you protect your rights if your patent is being infringed on, and defend you against allegations of patent infringement.
+Filing for a patent is the best way to protect your ideas, but the process can be challenging without the help of a knowledgeable Houston attorney.
+The attorneys at Adair Myers Stevenson Yagi can help you file for a patent, help you protect your rights if your patent is being infringed on, and defend you against allegations of patent infringement.
 Contact us today to see how we can help you protect your ideas.